 WP All Import is a powerful tool that allows you to import any XML, CSV, or spreadsheet into WordPress.
+It makes importing WooCommerce products simple.
 Read on for an in-depth guide to importing WooCommerce Products, including price, stock, categories, and product image galleries.

 Follow along in your own testing install of WordPress: http://www.wpallimport.com/try/